pahlse/pyfao56-rice/README.md

 # pyfao56 Adaptations for Paddy Fields

 Author: Elias Pahls\
-Date:   13/12/2024
+Date:   18/04/2025

+This repository contains a fork of the `pyfao56` package that was developed in the scope of my MSc [thesis][./docs/MSc.Thesis.Elias.Pahls.Modeling.FAO56.IRRI.India-compact.pdf] at Wageningen University, The Netherlands.
+The specific objectives were to adapt the original FAO56 methodology to paddy and direct-seeded rice conditions based on CROPWAT 8.0 and  [van Genuchten et al. (1980)][./docs/vanGenuchten1980.pdf].[^1] Details on the concepts and methods used can be found in Sections 2.2 and 3.2 of the thesis.

 ## TL-DR

-This package expands on the `pyfao56` package ([kthorp/pyfao56](https://github.com/kthorp/pyfao56)) by implementing most of the original CROPWAT 8.0 functionalities for paddy conditions.
-The main proposed additions are:
+This package expands on the `pyfao56` package ([kthorp/pyfao56](https://github.com/kthorp/pyfao56)) by implementing most of the original CROPWAT 8.0 functionalities for paddy conditions and expandes the original FAO56 methodology by parameterizing hydraulic conductivity `K` based on van Genuchten et al. (1980)[^1].
+The main additions are:

-- Daily water balance calculation based on available soil moisture `Veff`
+- Daily water balance calculation based on all water in the paddy (surface, saturation, root-zone) represented by `Veff`
-- Deep percolation based on `Ksat`
+- Deep percolation based on variable `K` and van Genuchten soil parameters.
-- User-definable landpreparation stage in `landprep.py`
+- User-definable landpreparation stage in `landprep.py` to calculate water requirments for land preparation and establish initial water balance

 A 'working' example can be found in `main.py` to showcase the adaptations.

+## Pending Tasks

+- [ ] Update README to include all new parameters, describe landprep.py and van Genuchten method.
+- [ ] Reduce code in main-DSR.py and main-TPR.py to minimal working example.
+- [ ] Clean up data and results dirs.

 ## Concepts and Methodology

-Originaly FAO56 assumes that following a heavy rain or irrigation turn all water above field capacity is lost to percolation on the same day.
+Originaly FAO56 assumes that following a heavy rain or irrigation all water above field capacity is lost to percolation on the same day.
 For paddy conditions this is problematic, because traditionally, a puddle is established through land preparation called "puddling" which significantly reduces percolation.
 A perched water table is then maintained in the field for optimal plant growth.
 For the soil water balance this means that field conditions are kept at or above saturation with continuous percolation throught most of the season.
 As the pyfao56 package stands now, this condition cannot be represented.

 ### Defining the Water Balance